alex-strobel/DPP-LabManual/GitHub-and-renv.md

 ## How to use the workflow suggested here

-After your will hopefully be convinced to use the solutuons outlines above, you may ask how to do so.
-Her is how:
+After you will hopefully be convinced to use the solutuons outlined above, you may ask how to do so.
+Here is how:

 ### Install R and RStudio

-It has alread mentioned above.
+This has already mentioned above.

 ### Install Git/GitHub